Nut-free Vegan Garlic Alfredo Sauce. It’s low-fat, oil-free, it is creamy and satisfying, thanks to rich tahini, potatoes and brown rice flour!

 - Start boiling a large pot of water now if using traditional pasta (14 oz bag) to serve with the sauce.
 Add 12 cups of very hot water to a large pot and put the lid on (it will come to a boil faster).
 Turn to high heat and let it come to a boil.
 Mine took about 10 minutes before it was boiling (yours may be faster).
 Once it's boiling add the pasta and a heaping 1/2 Tbsp salt and quickly stir it around to loosen it up.
 The salt is important because it flavors the pasta and you won't end up with bland pasta.
 Keep on high heat and cook for 9 minutes or until al dente.
 Yours may vary depending on the pasta you use.

-- Meanwhile, finely chop your onion and garlic.
-Make sure to measure accurately for proper results in taste/texture.
+Meanwhile, finely chop your onion and garlic.
 Add the onion and 1/2 cup water to a large sauce pan.
 Turn the heat to high, once sizzling, turn to medium-low and cook for about 5 minutes.
 Add the garlic and cook a few minutes more, stirring very often and keeping an eye so the garlic doesn't burn.
 If necessary, add more water to keep it cooking, but just a little at a time.
 You want the onion very tender so it becomes sweeter.
 Once it's cooked and all the water is gone, add to a blender.